 Even for adults, Chinese martial arts performances make a great spectacle.
-Chinese movies like the Legend of Drunken Master, House of Flying Daggers, Hung Fu Hustle, the Hero, the 36th Chamber of Shaolin, and the Ip Man series, are favourites for many people.
+Chinese movies like the Legend of Drunken Master, House of Flying Daggers, Kung Fu Hustle, the Hero, the 36th Chamber of Shaolin, and the Ip Man series, are favourites for many people.

-Truly, though, no amount of Chinese movies will turn you into good martial artist like you watch on movies.
+Truly, though, no amount of Chinese movies will turn you into a good martial artist like you watch on movies.
 Even after you watch all the Ip Man series, you will still not be able to dribble your way out of many opponents like Ip Man would do.

 Knowing is not enough, we must apply.
 Willing is not enough, we must do. – Bruce Lee

 To be able to apply Chinese martial arts effectively, it is important to understand its history in Chinese culture.
 While some styles focus on the manipulation of Qi (Energy Flow), others concentrate on cardiovascular fitness.
 Knowing which is which takes more than binge-watching Chinese movies.

 The best way to learn Chinese martial arts is to move to China and join a Kung Fu school.
 But, of course, learning at the Confucius Institutes can also be very effective since you will, most likely, be taught by native trainers.
 Also, there are different martial arts schools in Nigeria that provide self-defence lessons.
 However, students can hardly learn the Chinese culture from these schools.